- an undergraduate student at Northwestern University?

 Applying to the program

-The 2024 application opens in October/November during Fall Quarter 2023.
+The 2024 application will open in mid-November during Fall Quarter 2023.
 Decision letters will be sent in February.

 No. We do not accept applications from high school seniors or from students enrolled at other universities.
 You must be currently enrolled at NU as a degree-seeking undergraduate student in order to apply.